 Is there anyway to gain perspective on all this dueling data?
 Fortunately, a few disinterested scientists are offering some non-numerical guidance through the fundamentals of how kids learn languages.

 In California, immigrant students’ tests scores shot up after a 1998 initiative banned bilingual schooling.
 The founder of the California Association of Bilingual Educators, Ken Noonan, school superintendent of Oceanside, even changed his mind.
-“Thirty years of commitment to something is hard just to set aside, but I think I was wrong,” he comments, adding that his immigrant students now “love school, they’re absorbing the English,
+“Thirty years of commitment to something is hard just to set aside, but I think I was wrong,” he comments, adding that his immigrant students now “love school, they’re absorbing the English, learning quickly.”

 This situation places the bilingual industry, which has forecasted doom for California’s immigrant children, on the defensive.
 Much of America’s English-language press has now jumped on the anti-bilingual bandwagon.
 In reply, supporters of bilingual education have unleashed a barrage of statistics.